Gabrielcarvfer/OpENer-lib/README.md

 Welcome to OpENer-lib!
 ---------------------

-OpENer-lib is a library based on OpENer (https://github.com/EIPStackGroup/OpENer) that implements the Common Industrial Protocol&trade;.
+OpENer-lib is a library based on the open-source (BSD) OpENer project (https://github.com/EIPStackGroup/OpENer), that implements the Common Industrial Protocol&trade;.
-It supports (or will support) multiple I/O and explicit connections; includes objects and services to make EtherNet/IP&trade; and DeviceNet&trade;
-compliant products defined in ODVA's specifications (http://www.odva.org).
+It supports (or will support) multiple I/O and explicit connections; includes objects and services to make EtherNet/IP&trade; and DeviceNet&trade; compliant products defined in ODVA's specifications (http://www.odva.org).

 OpENer-lib objectives are to port the OpENer to C++, reduce code coupling, add support to DeviceNET (using Linux's SocketCAN), increase maintainability and readability.